18 Dec Manufacturing Execution Systems (MES): The Missing Link

 His scheduling example illustrates one more important point about MES.
 Unlike ERP, MES is an elephant that can be eaten in small bites.
 For instance, it’s quite possible to implement only the scheduling function, as Glovia’s customer did, or integrate MES with the shop’s maintenance software for OEE tracking, or use it to collect production data on the automated laser cutter you just installed, or provide better information to the assembly line … the list goes on.
 Yes, data integrity and good housekeeping are equally important, but the effort will almost certainly be smaller and the ROI much faster.

 The message is obvious: low hanging fruit abounds in even the best-run companies, and MES is the stepladder needed to pick it.
 “This will become increasingly clear as we move into Industry 4.0 and more companies want to collect and analyze the data coming off their machine tools,” Errington said.
 “MES gives us the ability to connect the factory with the rest of the business, providing real-time data, more accurate scheduling, greater machine utilization, and improved control over every aspect of the production floor.
-To us, MES isn’t a nice-to-have—it’s a must-have, at least for any manufacturer that wants to remain competitive.”
+To us, manufacturing enterprise systems aren’t a nice-to-have—it’s a must-have, at least for any manufacturer that wants to remain competitive.”